 • At our European headquarters, approximately 75% of our waste is recycled

-and 25% is incinerated, thanks to our recycling bins for papers, plastic,
+and 25% is incinerated, thanks to our recycling bins for paper, plastic,